Magdeburg: Early modern period

-The city made an astonishingly quick recovery, due especially to the energy and dedication of its mayor Otto von Guericke, who was also a noted scientist.
-Just six years after the end of the terribly destructive war, Magdeburg was the scene of the famous scientific experiment known as The Magdeburg hemispheres by which the existence of vacuum – hitherto hotly debated – was empirically proven, with enormous implications for the later developments of physics.
+The city made a quick recovery, due to the energy and dedication of its mayor Otto von Guericke, who was also a noted scientist.
+Six years after the end of the destructive war, Magdeburg was the scene of the famous scientific experiment known as The Magdeburg hemispheres by which the existence of vacuum – hitherto hotly debated – was empirically proven, with implications for the later developments of physics.

 In the 1680s, communes of French Huguenots and Walloons were founded in the city, which, as of 1700, constituted of 1,282 and 1,731 people, respectively.

 19th century

 In the course of the Napoleonic Wars, the fortress surrendered to French troops in 1806.
 The city was annexed to the French-controlled Kingdom of Westphalia in the 1807 Treaty of Tilsit.
 King Jérôme appointed Count Heinrich von Blumenthal as mayor.
 In 1815, after the Napoleonic Wars, Magdeburg was made the capital of the new Prussian Province of Saxony.